1.1.P.416 Principal carer - shared care

 Summary

-If the care of a child is being shared by 2 people and only 1 of them has legal responsibility for the day-to-day care, welfare and development of the young person, and the young person is in the adult's care, only that person is the principal carer.
+If the care of a child is being shared but only one person has legal responsibility for the day-to-day care, welfare and development of the child, and the child is in the adult's care, that person is the principal carer.

-Act reference: SSAct section 5(18) Only one person at a time can be the principal carer of a particular child, section 5(19) If the Secretary is satisfied …, section 500D(1) A child is a PP child …
+Act reference: SSAct section 5(18) Only one person at a time can be the principal carer of a particular child, section 5(19) If the Secretary is satisfied that …, section 5(20A) Subject to subsection (20B), a person is not the principal carer of any child …

 Principal carer status & legal responsibility